alysonz/heshenames/README.md

 doa.txt is the copy and paste product of the Arizona Deparment of Administration employee database.
 It is a snapshot of employment in the state from 7-29-2013. doa.txt was reformatted by doa.py into doanames.txt, which is just the first names of employees, for loading into mysql.
 I removed apostrophes from names because I didn't understand how to escape special characters yet.
 Similarly, I used currency.py to remove apostrophes and $ from doa.txt to get doafull.txt for loading into mysql.
 This was dumb, and I wouldn't do it again now that I know how to work around it, but I don't think it effected my results.

-sql.py matches each name in doanames.txt with gender information from femnames and malenames.txt and combines full employee information from doafull.txt with the matching gender information into a new table.
+sql.py matches each name in doanames.txt with gender information from femnames.txt and malenames.txt and combines full employee information from doafull.txt with the matching gender information into a new table.

 gender.py calculates the %maleness and %femaleness of each employees names where gender information is available and creates a new table with those added indexes called doagender.
 (Each name from the census database has information about how many people in the sample population own that name.